Hacker jailed for Just Eat 'phishing' scam

 The Met Police said West made more than £180,000 from the scam with the proceeds being converted into Bitcoins and stored in multiple accounts.

-The Just Eat phishing scam cost the firm more than £200,000, but here was no suggestion it's own computer systems had been hacked or compromised, the court heard.
+The Just Eat phishing scam cost the firm more than £200,000, but there was no suggestion its own computer systems had been hacked or compromised, the court heard.

 West used his girlfriend's laptop on which police found the financial information of more than 100,000 people.